Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🏠 Apartments – Browse Top Rentals in Golden

-🍽️ Where to Eat – Table Mountain Grill & Cantina ($$), Bob’s Atomic Burgers ($$), D’Deli ($$)
+🍽️ Where to Eat – Table Mountain Grill & Cantina ($$), Bob’s Atomic Burgers ($), D’Deli ($)

-🎟️ Top Attractions – Coors Brewery, Golden History Museum, Golden History Park, Colorado School of Mines, Clear Creek
+🎟️ Top Attractions – Coors Brewery, Golden History Museum, Golden History Park, Colorado School of Mines, Clear Creek White Water Park, Buffalo Bill Museum and Grave

 Denver West

-👉 Best Area For Freeway Access | ✨ Best Denver West Hotels: Denver Marriott West • Holiday Inn Express & Suites Golden • Residence Inn by Marriott
+👉 Best Area For Freeway Access | ✨ Best Denver West Hotels: SpringHill Suites by Marriott • Holiday Inn Express & Suites Golden • Residence Inn by Marriott

-Pros of Staying in the Denver West Neighborhood:
+Pros of Staying in Denver West:

 - Easy freeway access to Denver and other areas